 Reading the Blogging Dance for the first time in months, it felt like a fun, quirky, straightforward post written by someone else.
 A helpful one, at that, and I recommend it.
 Even though it’ll pretty much advise you not to bother with my blog if you’ve made copious visits to it and I haven’t returned the courtesy.
 Maybe ignore that part.
 I have a time management impediment, which I’m working on.
-In the meantime, think of me — no, not as naked (wink) — as your good deed.
+In the meantime, think of me, no, not as naked (wink), but as your good deed.

 Here’s the most important modification I would introduce to that post:

 Don’t make promises.
 Promises set people up for expectations.
 If you don’t make promises, you can’t break them.
 That way you won’t disappoint people, and if you do come through with a promise-worthy action, maybe you’ll delight someone.

 Good manners in all facets of life matter to me.
 They fall under the umbrella of an all-around person of decency — a funny one who mock-lures you with nudity.
 So it pains me to have weeks in which I’m so pressed for time that I can’t properly reciprocate.
 I tell myself, I’m here first and foremost to write.
 Reading is vital, of course, but writing has right of way.
 (As do naked people, if you think about it.)